davekirby/EFFProject/report/PROJ_KirbyD.md

     randomly select individuals with a bias towards fitter individuals

-    randomly leave them unchanged, mutated or mated with another selected individual selected individuals are replaced by the offspring
+    randomly leave them unchanged, mutated or mated modified individuals are replaced by the offspring
 ```

 Evolutionary computing algorithms have been applied to many problem domains, and are particularly useful for solving problems that are mathematically intractable, for example because the derivative cannot be calculated for back propagation or the problem is NP-complete.
 They are also useful for multi-objective problems where they can find a set of solutions that are Pareto optimal.

 Most EC algorithms represent the chromosome as a fixed-length list of values.
 For example Genetic Algorithms (GA) [@Holland:1975] represents the chromosome as a bit string, with mutation done by flipping a randomly selected bit and crossover done by swapping the bits of two individuals that are between random start and end points.
-Evolutionary Strategy uses a list of floating point values for the chromosome and mutates by adding a value from a Gaussian distribution, with crossover not being used at all.
+Evolutionary Strategy uses a list of floating point values for the chromosome and mutates by adding a value from a Gaussian distribution, with crossover not used.
 Using a fixed length linear representation works for some problems, but there are limitations on what it can encode.

 Genetic Programming [@Koza92geneticprogramming] avoids this limitation by encoding the chromosome as a tree that can vary in size as it evolves.
 The tree is usually used to represent a computer program or mathematical expression, but it can also be used to represent other complex structures such as circuit diagrams [@DesignAnalogCircuits].

 To mutate a tree a random node is selected and the sub-tree from that node is replaced by a new randomly generated tree.
 Crossover is done by selecting a random node in each parent and swapping them over to create two new individuals.
-Figure 2 shows an example of two trees representing the expressions $sin(x+3)$ and $sqrt(log(y * 10))$.
+Figure 1.2 shows an example of two trees representing the expressions $sin(x+3)$ and $sqrt(log(y * 10))$.
 After crossover the two offspring represent the expressions $sin(x + log(y*10))$ and $sqrt(3)$.

 ![Crossover in GP](images/crossover.png)
-*Figure 2: Example of crossover in Genetic Programming*
+*Figure 1.2: Example of crossover in Genetic Programming*

 # Project Objectives and Results Summary